menckend/dcnodatg/README.md

 ### Python

-- The dcnodatg module was written using Python 3.12.
+- The dcnodatg project was written using Python 3.12.
 I haven't tested it with any other versions.
 - The host running the dcnodat module will need the pyeapi and docker python packages installed
   - 'pip install pyeapi'
   - 'pip install docker'